Video Analysis

 Accept Two Testimonies

-If you believe that I am lying about the drone's flight path, find another location in the area with a clear path and a flat reflective surface that is discreet enough to launch this drone from.
-You will find none.
-As you can see, when I started recording the drone in the sky, it was nearly invisible from my point of view.
+To challenge or affirm the authenticity of my recollection of the drone's flight path, you must find another location in the area that fits an essential criterion for the drone's flight: a flat, reflective surface unobstructed by trees that is also in an area discreet enough to deploy the drone.
+You will find none besides the apartment window I recorded the video from.
+When I started recording the drone in the sky, it was nearly invisible from my point of view and barely visible on camera.
 How could I have known its position if I were not alerted beforehand?
-I also would not have experienced the biological and conscious effects documented and described in the next section if I were not inside the drone's warp field.
-It is reasonable that speed would be a priority for the drone operators, since the risk of apprehension increases with every second their show of force continues.
-Ask yourself: why would the drone operator fly the drone back over the apartment if it did not originate from that general direction, especially considering that their car traveled into the apartment complex after it flew overhead?
-This situation is far too serious to lie about or even slightly exaggerate any minute detail.
-Later, I will also provide proof that the Chinese and U.S. governments are fully aware that I witnessed their most secret technology and recorded the only "UFO" video ever taken that proves the operational use of spacetime manipulation and the first video showing the effects of a warp field.
+I also would not have experienced the biological effects shown in the next section if I were not inside the drone's warp field.
+It is reasonable to conclude that mission speed would be a priority for the drone operators, since the risk of apprehension increased with every second their show of force continued.
+Ask yourself: why would the drone operator waste precious time flying the drone back over the apartment if it did not originate from that general direction, especially considering that their car was parked on the side of the street for the entirety of its flight, then turned into the apartment complex as it flew overhead?Later, I will also provide evidence that the Chinese and U.S. governments are fully aware that I witnessed their most secret technology and recorded the only "UFO" video ever taken that proves the operational use of spacetime manipulation and the first video showing the effects of a UFO on imaging sensors.
 You will also learn how Matthew was able to violate top-secret TS/SCI NDAs without immediate government intervention, and how I was able to release this video against their will, despite being an active cybercriminal at the time of China's drone incursion.
 After realizing the authenticity of our testimonies, you will be able to overcome a lifetime of manipulation and know the secret to obtaining limitless free energy for yourself.
 So ... keep reading.

 DRONE VIDEO LINKS